drsimplegraffiti/neovim-config/readme.md

 You can also run `:PackerUpdate` to install and sync files

 To use hover effect on tree sitter, run `:TSInstall markdown markdown_inline`

+you can refresh init.lua file by running this command `:luafile init.lua`